dhruvrathod23/Music-Suggestion/README.md

-a small assignment using spotiy api- fetching categories , playlist and albums in it keeping it raw right now soon will be styling it using styled-components
+a small assignment using spotiy api- fetching categories , playlist and albums in it ....keeping it raw right now soon will be styling it using styled-components

 live demo